rayhanrashed/rayhanrashed.github.io/index.md

 ### Contextualized Technology, Internet & Underserved Communities
 <span style="color:green"> <b>Note:</b></span> <u>I am really proud of this work and the impact it created!</u>

-People depending on alms are a group of vulnerable citizens deprived of necessary healthcare support, consequences of which can be minor to severe, and in some cases, fatal.
-Bangladesh--having more than 700 thousands of them--is no different.
-One noticeable difference of these almsdependents compared to similar communities in other parts of the world is that their technology penetration is near-to-zero.
-Thus, technology-based (such as app-based, mHealth, etc.) solutions for providing healthcare support, which maybe possible in advanced countries, are not possible in lower income countries like Bangladesh.
-However, there does exist multiple healthcare services in Bangladesh intended for these impoverished communities,which mostly remain underused by the intended population.
-This scenario presents a unique challenge, wherethere is a gap between healthcare services and their intended recipients.
-We ask **How can we ensure healthcare informations to this community?** `Paper:`**[CSCW 2021][dakter_bari]**
+Bangladesh (a low-income country) has a significant number of people dependent on alms for daily survival.
+These people, who we address as extremely impoverished people (EIP) are deprived of even basic healthcare.
+Their extreme levels of poverty, coupled with low literacy skills, and complete lack of access to technology means that they are unaware of existing low-cost/free healthcare services (as arranged by local hospitals) available for EIPs.
+In this paper, we ask: **How can we extend the existing healthcare systems to this marginalized community?** `Paper:`**[CSCW 2021][dakter_bari]**

 <center style="padding: 10px;">
 <img src="media/0001.jpg"